Who to contact about travel impacted by Covid-19 >>

 The Villa at St Regis Mauritius provides its own fully-equipped kitchen, as well as a comfortable bar with lounge area.
 The private chef will dish up fantastic meals which can be taken in the sophisticated dining room, or out on the terrace overlooking the Indian Ocean.
 Guests also have access to all the facilities of the St Regis resort, which offers five superb restaurants.

 For watersports lovers, the waters on the south-west coast of Mauritius offer fantastic waves for kitesurfing, and contain a fantastic array of coral reefs for those looking to explore the underwater world with a diving excursion.
-The on-site water sports center provides a wide variety of activities to try out.
+The on-site water sports centre provides a wide variety of activities to try out.

 The Iridium Spa at St Regis Mauritius is perfect for guests looking to relax, with an assortment of relaxing and invigorating treatments on offer in a tranquil, serene environment.